kacyphan7/Galaxy-Shooter/README.md

 # HOW TO INSTALL
 1. Fork and Clone this respository to your local machine
 2. Open index.html in your browser to play or
-3. Open the directory in your text editor of choice to view or edit the
+3. Open the directory in your text editor of choice to view or edit the code

 ### Disclaimer